alexis-moins/pm/README.md

 ./install.sh
 ```

-The last command creates a symbolic link to the `pm` script in the `~/.local/bin/` directory (you can also change the link destination path by passing it as an argument to the install script).
+The install script copies the `pm` script in the `~/.local/bin` directory (you can also change the destination by passing it as an argument to the install script).

 ## 🌱 Quick Start